 DO-272 Airport Mapping Data

-Airport operations are comprised of very complex and complicated activities, coordinated and accomplished by a variety of organizations and individuals.
+Airport operations establish very complex complicated activities.
+And, those activities must be coordinated and accomplished by a variety of organizations and individuals.
 Pilots, air traffic controllers, maintenance crews, emergency teams, and airline operations staff must work collaboratively to sustain safe and efficient flight operations at their airport.
 And, most importantly, they all must have reliable and up-to-date knowledge of the airport blueprint.

 Though pilots typically navigate the airport surface based on their visual aids, they also rely on paper or digital charts of the airport as Air Traffic Control communicates the route the pilot is to follow both in the air and on the ground.
 To maintain safe distances between aircraft traffic, surveillance of the airport surface is typically based on visual clues by both the ATC team and the flight crew based on “see and avoid” principles, aided by radio communication.